 - Avoid low spots in long runs of pipe.
-Grade all pipe 1/4 in. per every 15 ft (7 mm per every 5 m) to prevent traps.
+Grade all pipe 1/4 in. in every 15 ft (7 mm in every 5 m) to prevent traps.
 Grade all horizontal runs downward to risers.
 Use risers to connect to heating section and to meter. - Protect all segments of piping system against physical and thermal damage.
 Support all piping with appropriate straps, hangers, etc. Use a minimum of one hanger every 6 ft (1.8 m).
-For pipe sizes larger than 1/2 in., follow recommendations of national codes. - Apply joint compound (pipe dope) sparingly and only to male threads of joint when making pipe connections.
-Use only pipe dope that is resistant to action of liquefied petroleum gases as specified by local and/or national codes.
-If using PTFE (Teflon®1) tape, ensure the material is Double Density type and is labeled for use on gas lines.
-Apply tape per manufacturer's instructions. - Pressure-test all gas piping in accordance with local and national plumbing and gas codes before connecting piping to unit.
+For pipe sizes larger than 1/2 in., follow recommendations of national codes.